To be or not to be stable, that is the question: understanding neural networks for inverse problems: Introduction

 \section{Introduction}

 Linear inverse problems of the form:

-where $A \in \R^{m \times n}$ is the discretization of a linear operator, $x^{gt} \in \R^{n}$ and $y \in \R^{m}$ arise in various applications of signal or image processing, such as deblur, super-resolution or tomographic reconstruction \cite{hansen2010discrete, mueller2012linear}.
-It is well-know that such inverse problems are ill-posed and their solution is very challenging when noise affects the data.
-We consider here the case of data corrupted by Gaussian noise, i.e.
+where $\A \in \R^{m \times n}$ is a full-rank matrix discretizing a linear operator, $\x \in \R^{n}$ and $\y \in \R^{m}$ with $m \geq n$, arise in various image processing tasks, such as deblurring or tomographic reconstruction \cite{hansen1998rank, hansen2010discrete, mueller2012linear}.
+It is well-known that in these applications, equation \eqref{eq:disc_fred_eq} represents the discretization of an ill-posed problem.
+Following the well-known Hadamard definition, a problem is ill-posed if either a solution does not exist, the solution is not unique or it does not continuously depend on the data $\y$.
+In the case considered in \eqref{eq:disc_fred_eq} the third condition holds, thereby the computation of the solution becomes very challenging when noise affects the data.
+In this work, we consider data corrupted by Gaussian noise, i.e.:

-where $\delta$ denotes the standard deviation of the white additive Gaussian noise.
+where $\delta$ denotes the standard deviation of the white additive Gaussian noise, $\I$ is the identity matrix, and $\x^{gt}$ is the ground truth, clean image.

-Traditional approaches model the problem as a minimization of an objective function containing a data-fit component and a regularization prior, with possible further constraints on the solution \cite{bertero2021introduction, engl1996regularization}.
-They compute accurate solutions, but in general the computational time required is high and many parameters must be set for any input data.
+Traditional regularization approaches tackle problem \eqref{eq:forward_problem} as the minimization of an objective function containing a data-fit term and a regularization prior, with possible further constraints on the solution \cite{bertero2021introduction, engl1996regularization}.
+These terms theoretically grant stability, but, in general, the computational time required by solvers is high and it may be necessary to choose many parameters, tuning them by trial and error on the data.

-In the last few years neural networks have been introduced with great success for the solution of problem \eqref{eq:disc_fred_eq} \cite{on_deep_learning_for_inverse_problems, solvability_of_inverse_problems_in_medical_imaging}.
-Deep-learning based algorithms are very fast, do not require parameter setting, but their accuracy is obtained at the expense of stability.
-Hence, they are not efficient in dealing with noisy data.
-In particular, they often produce poor results when applied to data corrupted by noise different from the one learnt in the training phase.
-This is usually referred to as network instability.
-Recent studies \cite{can_stable_network_be_computed, troublesome_kernel} demonstrate that it is not possible to achieve optimal stability and accuracy at the same time.
-However, the stability of neural networks solving inverse problems is not widely studied in literature up to now.

-\paragraph{Contributions.} In this work, we theoretically analyse accuracy and stability of neural newtorks solving linear inverse problems, by proving a mathematical relation showing that it is not possible to increase stability without decreasing accuracy.
-Then we propose three possible solutions to improve stability while preserving good accuracy.
-First, starting from the theory developed before, we introduce regularization in the neural network from the traditional regularized variational approach, by training the networks on the solutions computed with the regularized models.
-We call this approach as REgularized Neural Network (ReNN).
-Second, we act on the network input to stabilize the process by pre-processing the noisy data through a regularized model-based approach.
-We call this approach as STabilized Neural Network (StNN).
-A combination of ReNN and StNN (denoted as StReNN) is also proposed as a good trade-off between stability and accuracy.